 Share the answers with the other teammates.
 Try to match the answer with the right person.
 Afterward, disclose who gave which answer.
 Have members explain the reasons for their answers.
 This activity acts as a bonding session between members.

-Officially known as Cocktail Shake-Up, this fully hosted remote team building activity take 90 minutes and very popular among virtual teams and managers.
-The fun involves mixing prohibition-era concoctions, with shenanigans and mischief as part of the action.
+Officially known as Cocktail Shake-Up, this fully hosted remote team-building activity takes 90 minutes and is very popular among virtual teams and managers.
+The fun involves mixing prohibition-era concoctions with shenanigans and mischief as part of the action.